How do I apply for a Federal Student loan?

 What is the difference between a SUBSIDIZED and an UNSUBSIDIZED loan?

-Direct Subsidized Loans are available to undergraduate students with financial need.
+Direct Subsidized Loans are available to undergraduate students with financial needs.
 Interest is paid by The U.S. Department of Education while you’re in school at least half-time, for the first six months after you leave school (referred to as a grace period*), and during a period of deferment (a postponement of loan payments).

 Direct Unsubsidized Loans are available to undergraduate and graduate students; there is no requirement to demonstrate financial need.
 You are responsible for paying the interest on a Direct Unsubsidized Loan during all periods.